ARCHER2-HPC/archer2-website/_posts/2023-02-22-newsletter.md

 We have created a [webpage with further details of the upgrade](https://docs.archer2.ac.uk/faq/upgrade-2023/) which will be updated throughout the upgrade process:

-Please [contact the service desk] (mailto:support@archer2.ac.uk) if you have any concerns regarding the upgrade.
+Please [contact the service desk](mailto:support@archer2.ac.uk) if you have any concerns regarding the upgrade.